Taedriel/ENSICAEN_GameJam/README.md

 This project use pygame.

-In order to install pygame, type `pip3 install pygame`, in a linux terminal.
+In order to install pygame, type `pip install -r requirements.txt`, in a linux terminal.

 ## Credits